iOS vs Android…

 On the surface, you might think the answer is obvious.

 Android market share > iOS market share, therefore Android wins.

 Of course, the equation isn’t quite so simple.
 It’s not just about the total number of users; there are a handful of other variables that need to be considered here.
 Before we dig into what exactly those variables are, let’s take the question one step further:

 Should you invest in both iPhone and Android, or specialize in one?

 In most cases, the simple answer here is both, but only if you have the resources to pull it off.

-When you develop a mobile app for both iOS and Android, you’re tapping into both markets and granting nearly 99 percent of all smartphone users access to your app.
+With iOS development and Android development, if you decide to create both, you’re tapping into both markets and granting nearly 99 percent of all smartphone users access to your app.
 You’re able to reap the benefits of both sides.

 Unfortunately, you only have so many developers available, and asking them to shift their focus away from your core product may not be possible, or the right call for your business right now.